 Conway, M., Khawaja, M., Lakhani, S., Reffin, J., Robertson, A. and Weir, D., 2018.
 Disrupting Daesh: Measuring Takedown of Online Terrorist Material and its Impacts.
 Studies in Conflict & Terrorism, pp.1-20.

 - Forthcoming: “Mapping the Contemporary Jihadi Online Ecology: Differential Disruption, Community Strength, Out-linking Practices, and Preferred Online Platforms”.

 - Under review: “#ISIS Twitter Fans’ Visual Narratives – Contextualising Profile Pictures”.

-Co-presented a paper entitled “Disrupting Daesh: Measuring Takedown of Online Terrorist Material and its Impacts” at Terrorism And Social Media (TASM) Conference, hosted by CyberTerror Project (CTP) at Swansea University in June 2017.
+Terrorism And Social Media (TASM) Conference, hosted by CyberTerror Project (CTP) at Swansea University in June 2017 in Swansea, Wales.

-Co-presented a paper entitled "#ISIS Twitter Fans’ Visual Narratives – Contextualising Profile Pictures" at VOX-Pol’s Mid-Project Conference, hosted by DCU in June 2016.
+Co-presented with Prof. Maura Conway (DCU) paper entitled "#ISIS Twitter Fans’ Visual Narratives – Contextualising Profile Pictures".

 Summer Schools and Workshops:

 VOX-Pol Summer School: Topics in Violent Online Political Extremism.
 Organised by Central European University (CEU) in Budapest, Hungary from 4-9 July, 2016.

 NATO Advanced Research Workshop on Terrorist Use of the Internet – Assessment and Response.
 Organised by Swansea University’s Cyberterrorism Project and VOX-Pol in Dublin, Ireland from 27-29 June, 2016.